AMLResearchProject/all-detection-system-2019/Chatbot/README.md

 You can see that although **I was wondering if AML affects people that older more than younger people, or the other way round?** is not in the training data, the AI was still able to classify and respond correctly.

-# Communicating with your AI Via The Internet
+# Inference Via The HTTP Requests
 You can run the Run program in server mode to fire up an API endpoint that allows you to do inference via HTTP calls.
 To start your NLU engine in server mode, you can enter the following commands into terminal:

 ```
  $ python3 run.py SERVER
 ```

-you will now be able to access your NLU by posting to http://YourDomain:YourPort/infer, to do this, I provided an an API client programmed in Python which takes your input from console and sends it to the server for processing: [Acute Myeloid Leukemia Detection System Chatbot Client](https://github.com/AMLResearchProject/AML-Detection-System/blob/master/Chatbot/Client.py "Acute Myeloid Leukemia Detection System Chatbot Client").
+You will now be able to access your NLU by posting to http://YourDomain:YourPort/infer, to do this, I provided an an API client programmed in Python which takes your input from console and sends it to the server for processing: [Acute Myeloid Leukemia Detection System Chatbot Client](https://github.com/AMLResearchProject/AML-Detection-System/blob/master/Chatbot/Client.py "Acute Myeloid Leukemia Detection System Chatbot Client").

 Navigate to the project root and execute the following command to send a query to your NLU engine, you can use any question or statement, but bear in mind it must be within the boundaries of variations of the training date.